coffeescript6/discuss/Features.md

 ### Modules: `import` and `export` [(#7)](https://github.com/coffeescript6/discuss/issues/7)

-This is in progress [here](https://github.com/jashkenas/coffeescript/pull/4300) as a pull request to the original CoffeeScript compiler.
+[This has been merged](https://github.com/jashkenas/coffeescript/pull/4300) into the original CoffeeScript compiler.
+It will ship with the next release.

 ### Classes [(#22)](https://github.com/coffeescript6/discuss/issues/22)

-ECMAScript classes will be implemented via a new `esclass` keyword, that has different syntax from the existing `class` keyword. `esclass` will compile to ES2015 `class`, as will its constructor, methods, getters and setters. `super` inside `esclass` will function like ES2015’s `super`.
-There will be no sugar on top of `esclass`, to avoid building a customization that might get implemented differently by ECMAScript in the future.

-This is a very minor breaking change for the current compiler.
-Any current projects using `esclass` as a symbol (e.g., a variable or function or class name) will need to be refactored, with the symbol renamed.
-This breaking change doesn’t seem major enough to warrant an opt-in flag.
+Awaiting consensus.
+We could create a new `esclass` that outputs to `class`, leaving the old CoffeeScript `class` alone; or we can break backward compatibility and have `class` output to `class`, and certain things like executable class bodies are no longer allowed.

 ### Template literals [(#28)](https://github.com/coffeescript6/discuss/issues/28)